APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 study abroad programs, fellowships, seminars, and research collaborations, and UCLA’s Nazarian Center.”"

-#### University messaging was unclear
+## Non-affiliate violence resulted from the same patterns of behavior from months before

+- Thursday [4/25](https://dailybruin.com/2024/04/25/counter-protesters-demonstrate-against-pro-palestine-encampment)--"More counter-protesters gathered, with nearly 50 people there shortly before 7 p.m.
+Some waving megaphones shouted at students, who they called "terrorists," to "show your face.""

-On April 26th Mary Osako, Vice Chacellor for Strategic Communications wrote, “It’s also important to note that we are following University of California systemwide policy guidance, which directs us not to request law enforcement involvement preemptively, and only if absolutely necessary to protect the physical safety of our campus community.”20
+- Friday [4/26](https://newsroom.ucla.edu/ucla-statement-about-encampment-on-campus-april-26)-- Mary Osako, Vice Chacellor for Strategic Communications wrote, “It’s also important to note that we are following University of California systemwide policy guidance, which directs us not to request law enforcement involvement preemptively, and only if absolutely necessary to protect the physical safety of our campus community.”

-When escalating aggression between protesting sides became more and more apparent, the Daily Bruin Reported on April 28th, “Osako said in the statement.
-“As an institution of higher education, we stand firmly for the idea that even when we disagree, we must still engage respectfully and recognize one another’s humanity.
-We are dismayed that certain individuals instead chose to jeopardize the physical safety of the community.””20
+- Sunday [4/28](https://dailybruin.com/2024/04/28/protesters-counter-protesters-clash-as-they-converge-upon-ucla-encampment)--"Graeme Blair, an associate professor of political science inside the encampment, said in a statement sent over text message that he believes counter-protesters were attempting to start conflicts with members of the encampment."

+Mary Osako, also made [a statement](https://newsroom.ucla.edu/ucla-statement-on-demonstrations-april-28) that day:

+“UCLA has a long history of peaceful protest, and we are heartbroken to report that today, some physical altercations broke out among demonstrators on Royce Quad.

+“We have since instituted additional security measures and increased the numbers of our safety team members on site.

+- Monday night and Tuesday morning [4/29-4/30](https://dailybruin.com/2024/04/30/ucpd-responds-to-counter-protesters-midnight-attempt-to-breach-encampment)--"Around 60 counter-protesters attempted to breach the entrance of the encampment in Dickson Plaza around midnight Tuesday morning, drawing the presence of six UCPD officers in riot gear."

+- Tuesday [4/30](https://dailybruin.com/2024/04/30/block-indicates-potential-consequences-for-protesters-condemns-campus-aggression)--"UC Divest Coalition at UCLA said in a written press release that it believes violence on campus was caused primarily by counter-protesters supporting Israel, some of whom the protesters allege threatened them with weapons.
+They added that they believe the administration has failed to protect students on campus."

 <div class="lightbox-trigger" style="width: 45%;">